openshift/openshift-pep/openshift-pep-009-logging.md

 If Syslog is enabled for gears, cartridge and application log messages will **only** be delivered to Syslog, meaning they will no longer be written to log files inside each gear.
 Additionally, `rhc tail` will no longer work because it requires access to the log files on disk.

-Otherwise, if Syslog is not enabled for gears, cartridge and application log messages will continue to be written to disk as they are today, but log files all be placed in `$OPENSHIFT_DATA_DIR/logs` instead of spread across multiple cartridge directories.
+Otherwise, if Syslog is not enabled for gears, cartridge and application log messages will continue to be written to disk, with the following differences from today's system:
+* Logs will all be placed in `$OPENSHIFT_DATA_DIR/logs` instead of spread across multiple cartridge directories.
+* Log messages are consolidated *per cartridge* and written to a single file for that cartridge within the gear.
+In some cases, this will result in one file where previously there were many.
+The logs from separate sources within the cartridge will be interlaced within a single file.
+Each log entry will contain the context necessary to separate the lines in a downstream tool.

 If the node Apache access log (openshift_log) is not written to a file in its current format, tools such as `oo-last-access` will not be able to function, meaning that gear idling will not work any more, as determining if a gear is idle currently depends on openshift_log.